andreuva/imur/README.md

 # robot_version_1

-breve descripción y video del proyecto en youtube
+description of the project and litle video in youtube https://youtu.be/w9a7A10yQrw breve descripción y video del proyecto en youtube https://youtu.be/w9a7A10yQrw